esnet/iperf/docs/faq.rst

-     And then run ``./bootstrap.sh``, that will regenerate the project Makefiles to make the exclusion of the profiled iperf3 executable permanant (within that source tree).
+     And then run ``./bootstrap.sh``, that will regenerate the project Makefiles to make the exclusion of the profiled iperf3 executable permanent (within that source tree).

 I'm seeing quite a bit of unexpected UDP loss.
 Why?
   First, confirm you are using iperf 3.1.5 or higher.
 There was an